fogg-lab/tissue-model-analysis-tools/README.md

 ```

 #### Create conda environment
 Build a conda environment using the `environment.yml` file.
-If you have a CUDA-capable (NVIDIA) GPU and are on Linux or WSL, use `environment_gpu.yml` for GPU-accelerated training and inference.

 For more information on how to manage conda environments, see [environment management reference](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).